juice-shop/multi-juicer/readme.md

 - Do not support any progress watchdog as you will have access to it, we therefore disabled it.

+## Special thanks
+Special thanks to Madhu Akula, Ben de Haan, and Mike Woudenberg for making this port a reality!

 **This is by no means ready for anything, and work in progress.**

 Original readme: